junxit/us-congress-bills-110/metadata.md

 - 2007-04-17 — Placed on the House Calendar, Calendar No. 37.
 - 2007-04-17 — The House Committee on Rules reported an original measure, H. Rept.
 110-96, by Mr. McGovern.
 - 2007-04-17 — The House Committee on Rules reported an original measure, H. Rept.
 110-96, by Mr. McGovern.
+- 2007-04-18 — Considered as privileged matter. (consideration: CR H3499-3506)
+- 2007-04-18 — Considered as unfinished business. (consideration: CR H3508-3510)
+- 2007-04-18 — DEBATE - The House proceeded with one hour of debate on H. Res.
+301.
+- 2007-04-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-04-18 — On agreeing to the resolution Agreed to by recorded vote: 227 - 195 (Roll no. 220). (text: CR H3499)
+- 2007-04-18 — On ordering the previous question Agreed to by the Yeas and Nays: 226 - 199 (Roll no. 219). (consideration: CR H3508-3509)
+- 2007-04-18 — POSTPONED PROCEEDINGS - At the conclusion of the debate on H. Res.
+301, the Chair put the question on ordering the previous question and by voice vote, announced the ayes had prevailed.
+Mr. Sessions demanded the yeas and nays and the Chair postponed further proceedings on ordering the previous question until later in the legislative day.
+- 2007-04-18 — Passed/agreed to in House: On agreeing to the resolution Agreed to by recorded vote: 227 - 195 (Roll no. 220).(text: CR H3499)